 - Hand your child a clue when they wake up, setting the kid on a treasure hunt.
 Leave several clues around the house until your birthday kid reaches the final destination, where a present awaits.

 - Play with the age your child is turning.
-If turning 5, for instance, make a pancake shaped like a number five, put paper handprints around the house and greet your kid with a high five in the morning.
-If turning 8, play a game of crazy eights over breakfast.
-For a seventh birthday, serve 7up with breakfast.
+If turning five, for instance, make a pancake-shaped like a number five, put paper handprints around the house and greet your kid with a high five in the morning.
+If turning eight, play a game of crazy eights over breakfast.
+For a seventh birthday, serve 7-Up with breakfast.